PEER Research Project

 to Enhance Recovery (PEER)

-With generous support from the CARES initiative at University of Maryland, Baltimore (UMB), Innovations in Recovery through Infrastructure Support (IRIS) is proud to leverage its years of substance use sector capacity building with this interprofessional curriculum development project.
-Our core objectives are to further develop research skills for peer workers and to increase knowledge of peer recovery for health science students and professionals.
+With support from the CARES initiative at University of Maryland, Baltimore (UMB), Innovations in Recovery through Infrastructure Support (IRIS) leveraged its years of capacity building with this 2024-2025 interprofessional curriculum development project.
+Our objectives were to further develop substance use recovery research skills for peer workers and to increase research-based knowledge of peer recovery for health science students and professionals.
+We thus aimed to enhance recovery research with greater grounding in peer perspectives, and to improve practice with greater integration of peer recovery support services

 -